Jonatek/cpp_nibbler/EXPLANATION.md

     - if BODY/WALL = then he is done...

-NB : moving his HEAD includes to add HEAD to his new position and add BODY to his old position then modify his attributs x and y.
+NB : moving his HEAD includes to add HEAD to his new position and add BODY to his old position then modify his attributs x and y (Snake HEAD position)